-Applicant Response: As noted above, the partition will be served by the existing and abutting roadways (Heath Drive and Hallie Way) that were developed with sidewalks / paths as part of the recently approved subdivision.
+Applicant Response: As noted above, the Replat / Partition will be served by the existing and abutting roadways (Bassett Drive and Erling Drive) that were developed with sidewalks / paths as part of the recently approved subdivision.

 G. Bike lanes.
 Unless otherwise required in this chapter or other city ordinances or other regulations, bike lanes shall be required as specified in the La Pine Transportation System Plan, except that the Planning Commission may approve a development without bike lanes if it is found that the requirement is not appropriate to or necessary for the extension of bicycle routes, existing or planned, and may also approve a development without bike lanes in the streets if alternative bicycle routes and facilities are provided.